spacemit-com/docs/en/device/device_management.md

  	};
 ```

 If the device has EEPROM, it can adapt through EEPROM.
-To be updated.

 ## Adaptability through EEPROM